 As EIS shares are eligible for Business Relief (BR), so there is no Inheritance Tax payable if held by the investor for at least two years and they are still held at the time of death.

 Any taxable capital gain (from thirty six months before an EIS investment or twelve months after) can be invested in an EIS qualifying company and the CGT will be deferred for the duration that investment is held.
 If the investment is still held when the investor dies the deferred tax is eliminated.

 - Loss relief

 Although it is hoped that shares in the underlying investee companies within an EIS do not fall in value (FS Ventures EISs are designed to generate growth, rather than to maximise loss relief), investments can go down as well as up and investors may not get back the full amount invested.
 Losses from individual EIS investments can be mitigated as loss relief is available on each individual holding.
 So, investors can claim loss relief if shares in one company fall in value, even if the other shares in the investor’s EIS portfolio increase in value.
 Investors can set loss relief against CGT or Income Tax, depending which is the most beneficial for their personal circumstances.

 There are a number of risks involved with any investment.
-You should always seek advice from your financial adviser before investing.
 Specific EIS risks include:

 - Your money is at risk

 As with any investment, the value of shares can go down as well as up and investors may not get back the full amount invested.
 Investors should be aware that investment in smaller unlisted companies (including (S)EIS qualifying companies) carries with it a high degree of inherent risk whether or not it is done via a diversified portfolio, regardless of any tax advantages which such an investment might carry and/or regardless of any steps taken to attempt to mitigate that risk.
 Investment in a (S)EIS should therefore be considered a high risk investment.